Allopathic and Osteopathic

-There are 141 allopathic medical schools and 29 osteopathic medical schools in the United States, each taking four years to complete.
-The first two years are a continuation of classroom and laboratory work in the basic sciences; the final two years are devoted to clinical training in the various fields of medicine (i.e. family and general medicine, obstetrics and gynecology, surgery, psychiatry, pediatrics, etc.).
-M.D.s and D.O.s enter a residency program of three or more years directly after graduation.
+There are 125 allopathic medical schools and 30 osteopathic medical schools in the United States, each taking four years to complete.
+MDs and DOs enter a residency program of three or more years directly after graduation.
 Licensure is granted at the state level and is contingent upon passage of the three step United States Medical Licensing Examination.
 In many cases, licensure is also contingent upon certification by a national specialty board.

 Typically, MD and DO programs expect a BA or BS with the following undergraduate curriculum:

 |1 year||Physics with lab||PHYS 401-402 or PHYS 407-408|